Tom Bolarinwa: Grimsby Town

 Bolarinwa joined League Two side Grimsby Town on 15 June 2016 on a three-year contract for an undisclosed fee.
 He made his debut on 6 August 2016 in the opening game of the 2016–17 season in Grimsby's 2–0 home victory against Morecambe.

 In November 2017, Bolarinwa returned to Sutton United on loan.

 Return to Non-League

 On 9 January 2018 Bolarinwa returned to Sutton United on a permanent deal.
 After two and a half seasons, he left the club on the expiry of his contract on 30 June 2020.

 Bolarinwa joined Lewes in September 2020.

 At the beginning of the 2021–22 season, Bolarinwa moved to Ashford United.

 Style of play

-Bolarinwa primarily plays as a winger, he can also play behind a striker as an attacking midfielder, as well as both flanks.
-A very direct type of player, he is able to dribble at pace and use trickery to get past the opponents players, also he's able to hold the ball up to bring other players into play.
+Bolarinwa primarily plays as a winger, but he can also play behind a striker as an attacking midfielder, as well as both flanks.
+A very direct type of player, he is able to dribble at pace and use feints to get past the opponents players, and he is able to hold the ball up to bring other players into play.